mui/material-ui/docs/pages/blog/2020-q2-update.md

 Olivier Tassinari.
 July 17, 2020.

 This is an update on our mission.
-It covers what happens over the last 3 months and what we aim to achieve in the 3 coming months.
+It covers what has happened over the last 3 months and what we aim to achieve in the 3 coming months.

 ## Product